Azure Functions Python Cookbook¶

 Tip

-The fastest path to value is: pick one recipe, run its example, then adapt for your production constraints.
+The fastest path to value is: pick one pattern, run its example, then adapt for your production constraints.